Skip to main content

 You may feel a persistent sense of exhaustion, a feeling that sleep does little to resolve.
 There might be a frustrating inability to manage your weight, a brain fog that clouds your thoughts, or a chill that seems to seep deep into your bones, regardless of the room’s temperature.

 Your body feels like it is working against you, a collection of symptoms without a clear cause.
 This lived experience is a valid and critical piece of your health story.
-It is the starting point for understanding the intricate biological conversations happening within you, particularly the one between your system and your thyroid gland.
+It is the starting point for understanding the intricate biological conversations happening within you, particularly the one between your stress response system and your thyroid gland.

 This conversation is central to your body’s energy economy, and when one system is in a state of constant alert, the other is forced to make difficult choices to ensure your survival.